Yurik72/ESPHap/README.md

 ```

 Full list of services and their characteristic can be found in the [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h).
 Header is well documented and descibes services types and their characteristic)
-The list of Api to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h).
+The list of API to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h).
 It's quite transparent based on the function names

 When accessories, services and characteristic is defined we need to finally call
 ```c